Universal structure of measurement-induced information in many-body ground states: MIE in

 \subsubsection{Toric code on a torus}

 As a warmup example let us consider the toric code, $D(\mathbb{Z}_2)$, on a torus, $T^2$, modeled is a spin $\frac{1}{2}$ degree of freedom at each link of a square lattice, with Hamiltonian:

-where $Z,X$ are Pauli operators.
+where $v$ and $p$ represents vertice and plaquettes, and $Z,X$ are Pauli operators.
 If the measurement region is contractable, then due to the topological nature of the system, there is no long-range measurement-induced entanglement.
 Instead we consider measuring a non-contractable region $M$, that separates two unmeasured regions $A,B$ as shown in Fig.~\ref{fig:TOsetup}.
 The boundaries between measured and unmeasured region are on non-contractible loops which we call $l_1$.
 The other non-contractible loop intersects $l_1$ once and is called $l_2$.

 The ground space of the toric code Hamiltonian on the torus is 4-fold degenerated and is invariant under the action of string (loop) operators on $l_1,l_2$.
 The ground state is invariant under application of string operators that are labelled by anyon types, $\{e,m,f=e\times m\}$.
 A generating set of string operators can be chosen as $e$-strings and $m$-strings.
 An $e$-string is a product of $Z$ operators along a path of the lattice while an $m$-string is a product of $X$ operators along a path of the dual lattice.
 We denote loop operators of type $a=e,m$ on loops $l_{i=1,2}$ as $W^{a}_i$.
 Then these operators preserve the ground space and their eigenvalues can be used to label states in the ground space.
 In the language of string-net condensation the ground states are equal-weight superpositions of closed $e$-loop configurations, where we define links with $X=-1$ as having an $e$-loop segment.
 Then the 4-fold degenerated states can be characterized by the parity of number of loops along non-contractible directions $l_1,l_2$.
 This way of labelling provides us with a basis of the ground space which we denote as $|\alpha,\beta\>_{SN}$ and call string-net basis, $\alpha,\beta=0,1$ are the parities of number of loops along $l_1,l_2$ respectively.